elite-agents/machina-habilis/packages/machina-habilis/README.md

 - Handles cross-server communication
 - Provides shared memory/cache services

+A Habilis Server can be thought of as the central repository for a web service that aggregates agent abilities and personas.
+You may create an API wrapper around it to provide a simple MCP tool and agent personality listing service.
+It also acts as a caching tool for MCP on the backend.
+You can imagine a cache ttl that is used to determine whether the entire list needs to be refreshed.

 **MachinaAgent** - The user-facing agent instance that:

 - Processes incoming messages through LLM pipelines